Austrian EU Presidency in RTI

 - The ”Horizon Europe” package proposal was presented by the European Commission on 7 June 2018.

-- The second half of 2018 marks the final phase of the Brexit negotiations.
+- The second half of 2018 and the first months of 2019 mark the final phase of the Brexit negotiations.

 - The European Parliament’s legislative term ends in March 2019, with the EP elections following in May 2019, and with a new Commission to be in place by November 2019.

-The Austrian presidency priorities in the field of research, technology and innovation (RTI) are
+The Austrian presidency priorities in the field of research, technology and innovation (RTI) were the following:

 - Negotiations on Horizon Europe, the 9th EU Framework Programme for Research and Innovation